ddnexus/pagy/docs/toolbox/methods/series_nav_js.md

 !!!warning Window Resizing

-The `nav_js_tag` elements are automatically re-rendered on window resize.
+The `series_nav_js` elements are automatically re-rendered on window resize.
 If another function changes the size without causing a window resize, you need to explicitly re-render:

 ```js
 document.getElementById('my-pagy-nav-js').render();